I’m sharing all outdoor rinks in Calgary with photos and detailed descriptions so you can go have fun outside in winter.

 Calgary has many parks where you can cross country ski, snowshoe or ice skate.
 Outdoor skating in Calgary is our favourite city activity during winter.

-We’ve tried a fair amount of ice rinks, smaller in communities or bigger ones in city parks.
+We’ve tried a fair amount of outdoor rinks in Calgary, smaller in communities or bigger ones in city parks.
 Over the years, we also became huge fans of shinny hockey (if you’re unaware of the term as we once were – it’s a random group of people who meet on ice and play an ice hockey game).

 While it differs year by year, outdoor ice skating in Calgary is usually possible from mid-December to February.